johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-06-12 A People's History of the United States by Howard Zinn

 Pg.
-684: “But there is no such thing as a pure fact, innocent of interpretation .
+684: "But there is no such thing as a pure fact, innocent of interpretation .
 Behind every fact presented to the world is a judgement.
-The judgement that has been made is that this fact is important, and other facts, omitted, are less important”
+The judgement that has been made is that this fact is important, and other facts, omitted, are less important"

 --- 2022-06-12 Meditations by Marcus Aurelius

 Pg.
-29 - “Make for yourself a definition or description of the thing which is presented to you, so as to see distinctly what kind of a thing it is in substance… For nothing so produces an elevation of the mind as to be able to examine methodically and truly every object which is presented to you in life.”
+29 - "Make for yourself a definition or description of the thing which is presented to you, so as to see distinctly what kind of a thing it is in substance… For nothing so produces an elevation of the mind as to be able to examine methodically and truly every object which is presented to you in life."

 --- 2022-06-12 Meditations by Marcus Aurelius

-Pg.42 - “Observe constantly that all things take place by change, and accustom yourself to consider that the nature of the universe loves nothing so much as to change the things which are and to make new things like them.
-For everything that exists is in a manner the seed of that which will be.”
+Pg.42 - "Observe constantly that all things take place by change, and accustom yourself to consider that the nature of the universe loves nothing so much as to change the things which are and to make new things like them.
+For everything that exists is in a manner the seed of that which will be."

 --- 2022-06-12 In the Name of Rome by Adrian Goldsworthy